 If you have only a few files to send to the archives, you have two options for transfer:

 - Share the files via OneDrive/SharePoint.
-Archives staff will download the files from your account onto our server.
+Archives staff will download the files from your account onto our server (this option is preferred).

-- Send the files physically to the archives on CD-R, DVD-R, or Flash drive..
+- Send the files physically to the archives on CD-R, DVD-R, or flash drive.
 These should be delivered separately if possible and not interfiled with any paper records you may have to send us.
 Please label the discs for ease of process and transfer.
-Please do NOT send us floppy disks if at all possible; you should transfer files from floppies to one of the above acceptable media.
+If your files are on floppy disks, zip disks, or other vintage/specialty media, please transfer them to SharePoint or one of the above listed media if you can.

 In cases of very large quantities or file sizes, we can pick up entire computer systems or external hard drives as needed.
 Please contact the Archives for more details.
 If you will be sending us an entire hard drive, please remember to delete and/or transfer all personal files from the drive before sending it to the Archives.